Senegal votes for legislators amid rising political acrimony | Politics

 Senegal votes for legislators amid rising political acrimony

-Senegal will vote on Sunday in legislative elections that will pit President Macky Sall's ruling party against an opposition coalition energised by food price hikes and fears Sall could run for a controversial third term.
-The political backdrop in the country of 17.5 million, considered among West Africa's most stable democracies, has become increasingly acrimonious, fuelled in part by Sall's refusal to rule out breaching term limits to run in 2024.
+Senegal is voting on Sunday in legislative elections that pits President Macky Sall's ruling party against an opposition coalition energised by food price hikes and fears Sall could run for a controversial third term.

 - Country: